David Nason: Teachers Insurance and Annuity Association of America (TIAA), 2019–Present

 TIAA, a leading financial services provider, announced in September 2019 that David G. Nason joined the company as Executive Vice President and Chief Risk and Compliance Officer.
-In this newly created position, Nason leads the combined Risk Management and Compliance functions for the company which assists TIAA as its risk and compliance needs evolve in a dynamic market.
+In this newly created position, Nason led the combined Risk Management and Compliance functions for the company which assists TIAA as its risk and compliance needs evolve in a dynamic market.

+He is now Chief Operating Officer of TIAA and President of TIAA Wealth Management.

 Honors and awards

-For Nason's service during the financial crisis and his contributions to regulatory reform, he was given the Alexander Hamilton Award, the Treasury's highest honor.
+For Nason's service during the 2008 financial crisis and his contributions to regulatory reform, he was given the Alexander Hamilton Award, the Treasury's highest honor.

 In 2009, Nason was designated a Young Global Leader by the World Economic Forum., aligning him with others who were recognized for their commitment to shaping the global future.

 Also in 2009, Nason received the American University's Kogod School of Business's Community Leadership Award, which honors those who have demonstrated leadership in business and who have influenced both their company and their community.

 Board seats

 In May 2007, Nason was appointed by President George W. Bush and confirmed by the Senate to serve on the board of directors of the National Cooperative Bank (NCB), an institution chartered by Congress in 1978 to serve the financial needs of cooperatives.

 In 2008, Nason was designated by Secretary Paulson to serve on the board of the Securities Investor Protection Corporation (SIPC), a federal non-profit corporation that protects securities investors from financial harm if a broker-dealer company fails.

+Nason serves on the Board of Directors of TIAA Bank, the Board of Directors of IntraFi Network, and on the Board of Advisors for the Hospital for Special Surgery in New York City.